 You don’t have to be an avid collector, or even a shopper, to end up with a house full of clutter.
-After the holidays most of us have far more new things than we need, and it can feel like time to think about the benefits of decluttering your life.
+After the holidays, most of us have far more new things than we need, and it can feel like a time to think about the benefits of decluttering your life.

-Do I Love It?
+1. Do I Love It?